 The designer of this cooker, Roger Haines, put three years of research into making his design and his hard work shows.
 There are lots of handy features such as easy color-coded snaps for switching the cooker between high-sun and low-sun cooking.
 It also comes with a polycarbonate plastic sleeve that sits under the cooking pot to allow more sunlight to reach the surface of the pot.
 It also comes with a polycarbonate windscreen that goes over the top to keep even more heat on the cooking pot.

-Made from composite mirror cotton and reflective vacuum aluminizing sheeting.
+The Green Ultra-Portable Cooker is made from composite mirror cotton and reflective vacuum aluminizing sheeting.
 Gets up to 250°.As the name implies, this cooker is perfect for the solar chef who is on the go.
 It is completely collapsible and folds into a convenient rectangle that measures 18.5” x 17.1” x 2″.

 It only weighs 1.25lb and it even has a handle for effortless transport.This is a panel cooker that is very easy to set up.
 Simply unzip, unfold, and pop open.